-Michael S. Berger is an associate professor of Jewish Law and Ethics in Emory University’s Department of Religion, where he has taught since 1994.
+Rabbi Dr. Michael S. Berger is associate professor of Jewish law and ethics in Emory University’s Department of Religion, where he has taught since 1994.
 The author of books and articles on Jewish thought and history, Michael also served as a program officer for the AVI CHAI Foundation from 2000-2019, with a focus on leadership development and teacher mentorship.
-In 2004, he served for two years as Head of School of Yeshiva Atlanta High School.
+In 2004, he served for two years as head of school of Yeshiva Atlanta High School.
 He has been coaching Jewish school leaders since 2015.

-Rabbi Adam Englander is currently the head of school at the Hebrew Academy of Long Beach (HALB) in Woodmere, New York.
+Rabbi Adam Englander is head of school at the Hebrew Academy of Long Beach (HALB) in Woodmere, New York.
 He previously served at the Katz Hillel Day School of Boca Raton for 12 years as a principal and head of school, and as a rebbe and student activities director at HAFTR High School.
-He has presented at numerous conferences for Jewish day school leaders including the North American Jewish Day School conference, Prizmah and the Consortium of Jewish Day Schools.
-Some of his topics of expertise are student and teacher motivation and coaching others to achieve their personal best.
+His areas of expertise include student and teacher motivation and coaching others to achieve their personal best.
 Adam received a master’s degree from the Azrieli Graduate School of Jewish Education and Administration, where he also took all his courses towards his doctorate.
-He received his smichah from YU’s Rabbi Isaac Elchanan Theological Seminary.
+He received semichah from YU’s Rabbi Isaac Elchanan Theological Seminary.

 Shira Heller, director of teaching and learning at Manhattan Day School, is a sought-after teacher, mentor, and coach with an ability to build relationships with and among a variety of audiences.
-Shira has worked in diverse educational settings.
-She was the director of teaching and learning at Prizmah: Center for Jewish Day Schools, the assistant director for professional development at YU School Partnership, a classroom teacher, a campus Jewish educator at Boston University, and an adult educator at the Manhattan Jewish Experience.
-Shira received her BA from Boston University, has done graduate work in Teaching English at Florida Atlantic University, and earned her MSW from Yeshiva University Wurzweiler School of Social Work.
+Previously Shira was the director of teaching and learning at Prizmah: Center for Jewish Day Schools, the assistant director for professional development at YU School Partnership, a classroom teacher, a campus Jewish educator at Boston University, and an adult educator at the Manhattan Jewish Experience.
+Shira received her BA from Boston University, has done graduate work in teaching English at Florida Atlantic University, and earned her MSW from Yeshiva University Wurzweiler School of Social Work

-Josh Levisohn began his second tenure as a head of school at Farber Hebrew Day School in Southfield, Michigan in 2020.
+Dr. Josh Levisohn began his second tenure as a head of school at Farber Hebrew Day School in Southfield, Michigan, in 2020.
 Prior to that, Josh spent two years as an educational consultant for EduCannon Consulting, after completing a dozen years as head of school of Berman Hebrew Academy in Greater Washington.
-Josh earned his PhD in Jewish studies from Harvard University and spent 8 years in a variety of teaching and leadership roles at Akiba (now Barrack) Hebrew Academy in suburban Philadelphia.
+Josh earned his PhD in Jewish studies from Harvard University and spent eight years in a variety of teaching and leadership roles at Akiba (now Barrack) Hebrew Academy in suburban Philadelphia.

-Rabbi Menachem Linzer currently serves as the head of school/principal at the Hillel Torah North Suburban Day School in Skokie, Illinois.
+Rabbi Menachem Linzer is the head of school/principal at the Hillel Torah North Suburban Day School in Skokie, Illinois.
 Previously, he served as associate principal at the SAR Academy in Riverdale, New York, and as a rebbe, advisor and Israel programs coordinator at the Ramaz High School.
-Menachem graduated with a BA in Physics from Yeshiva College and a master of science in secondary education from the Azrieli Graduate School of Jewish Education.
-He studied for a number of years in yeshivot in Israel including Yeshivat Har Etzion, Yeshivat Sha’alvim and at the Gruss Kollel, and he received his smichah from the Rabbi Isaac Elchanan Theological Seminary.
+Menachem graduated with a BA in physics from Yeshiva College and an MS in secondary education from the Azrieli Graduate School of Jewish Education.
+He studied for a number of years in yeshivot in Israel including Yeshivat Har Etzion, Yeshivat Sha’alvim and the Gruss Kollel, and he received his semichah from the Rabbi Isaac Elchanan Theological Seminary.

-Amy is the senior director of field advancement at Prizmah.
+Amy is the senior director of Prizmah School Services.
 As a BoardSource certified governance consultant, Amy works with schools on leading practices of governance in independent schools.
 She is an executive coach, leads Prizmah’s school accreditation work, engages with communities in strengthening their day schools and oversees our field advancement work.
-She is a native of Philadelphia and a graduate of Akiba Hebrew Academy, which inspired her dedication to Jewish day schools.
+She is a native of Philadelphia and a graduate of Akiba (now Barrack) Hebrew Academy, which inspired her dedication to Jewish day schools.
 Amy earned her bachelor’s and master’s degrees at JTS and Columbia, respectively.
 Her career began at United Synagogue, where she was director of USY on Wheels and National Assistant Director of USY.
 Amy served at Hillel Academy in Tampa for 20 years, 13 years as head of school.
 She was active in the accreditation process of the Florida Council of Independent Schools.